Six Proven Ways To Being A Resilient Stepmom

 Make a list of 10 things that you do well.
 For instance, I drink my 8 cups of water each day, I make delicious meals, I’m a good listener, etc. When you feel down on yourself or doubting your abilities as a stepmom, take a second to think about the different things you’re good at and remind yourself that you are not alone in this struggle.

 Many times, in my role as a stepmom, I felt like throwing in the towel.
 The kids often tried my patience and I was often on edge with their mother day in and day out.
-I’ve found that talking with other stepmoms has helped me learn how to be more resilient in these tough times.
+I’ve found that talking with other stepmoms has helped me find ways to be resilient as a stepmom in these tough times.

 During my interview with Wednesday Martin, she talked about finding your squad - women who understand what you’re going through.
 With the holidays just around the corner, start planning on who will be part of your crew to help you get through one of the most challenging time of the year.